DoodleScheduling/keycloak-controller/README.md

 ```

 This can be very useful if one wants to change and test some settings using the keycloak web ui where the controller should not interfere.

-## Using alongside keycloak-operator

-This controllers also works great in combination with the keycloak-operator.
-You may use (KeycloakRealm) keycloakrealms.keycloak.infra.doodle.com to manage the entire realm while for example using the keycloak-operator to manage KeycloakClients only.